Back to blog

 You may need to use proxies to constantly change your scraping requests’ IP addresses, as well as set up various headers and user agents to make the requests appear as coming from an actual browser.
 Managing all of this requires a lot of effort and in-depth knowledge, but a dedicated web scraper like Oxylabs’ Etsy Scraper API can immensely ease the process.
 It takes care of anti-bot measures with proxies, custom headers, user agents, and other features, allowing you to jump straight to further analysis of data.

 With the API, you get a maintenance-free web scraping infrastructure with access to a vast proxy pool.
-Since Etsy Scraper API is a part of E-Commerce Scraper API, you can also access dedicated scrapers for the top 50 online marketplaces, including Amazon, eBay, Walmart, and many more.
+You'll get access to E-Commerce Scraper API (part of Web Scraper API), which enables you to utilize dedicated scrapers for top online marketplaces, including Amazon, eBay, Walmart, and many more.

 There are three main types of Etsy web pages: